How Salman F Rahman makes billions with free bank money

 EDF loans are sourced from the foreign exchange reserve and are offered to exporters at a very low rate of 3% to 4%.

-These loans are intended to facilitate exports, but the overdue EDF loans indicate that Beximco used reserve currency at a low rate without repatriating the export proceeds, leading to overdue payments.

-Additionally, Janata Bank has been blacklisted by many foreign lenders due to non-payment issues related to imports by the Beximco Group.
+Janata Bank has been blacklisted by many foreign lenders due to non-payment issues related to imports by Beximco Group.

 The Business Standard has obtained numerous complaints filed with the Indian Commission in Dhaka by Indian exporters against Beximco Group for non-payment.

-Despite these issues, Janata Bank did not take any action against Beximco Group and continued to provide financing until Salman F Rahman was arrested following the downfall of the Hasina government.
+Despite these issues, Janata Bank did not take any action against Beximco and continued to provide financing until Salman was arrested following the downfall of the Hasina government.

 IFIC Bank

-A senior official from the central bank told TBS that about ten of IFIC Bank's top 30 largest borrowing companies are owned by Salman F Rahman, who is also the bank's chairman.
+A senior central bank official told TBS that about ten of IFIC Bank's top 30 largest borrowers are owned by Salman F Rahman, who is also the bank's chairman.

-Among IFIC Bank's top borrowers are Sreepur Township, which has loans amounting to Tk1,020 crore, Sunstar Business with Tk615 crore, Fareast Business with Tk614 crore, Cosmos Commodities Limited with Tk612 crore, Uttara Jute Fibers with Tk552 crore, Absolute

-Construction & Engineering Ltd with Tk463 crore, Apollo Trade International Ltd with Tk455 crore, Altron Trading Ltd with Tk449 crore, and Northstone Construction & Engineering Ltd with Tk421 crore.
+Among IFIC Bank's top borrowers are Sreepur Township, which has loans amounting to Tk1,020 crore, Sunstar Business with Tk615 crore, Fareast Business with Tk614 crore, Cosmos Commodities with Tk612 crore, Uttara Jute Fibers with Tk552 crore, Absolute Construction & Engineering with Tk463 crore, Apollo Trade International with Tk455 crore, Altron Trading with Tk449 crore, and Northstone Construction & Engineering with Tk421 crore.

-All these companies are associated with Salman F Rahman, according to a Bangladesh Bank official who spoke on condition of anonymity.
+All these companies are associated with Salman, according to a Bangladesh Bank official who spoke on condition of anonymity.

-Additionally, Tk426 crore was borrowed under the name of Assad Trading & Engineering Ltd, and over Tk400 crore was borrowed by Serve Construction from IFIC Bank, both of which are also linked to Salman.
+Additionally, Tk426 crore was borrowed under the name of Assad Trading & Engineering, and over Tk400 crore was borrowed by Serve Construction from IFIC Bank, both of which are also linked to Salman.

-A member of the central bank's inspection team told TBS that, despite the different names of managing directors and chairpersons, the loans were actually taken out by Salman F Rahman.
+A member of the central bank's inspection team told TBS that, despite the different names of managing directors and chairpersons of these companies, the loans were actually taken out by Salman F Rahman.
 The eleven institutions mentioned collectively owe Tk6,000 crore.

-A central bank director noted that IFIC Bank also holds several smaller loans linked to Salman F Rahman.
-These companies have secured approximately Tk150 crore to Tk200 crore in loans from the bank within 6 months to a year of their establishment.
+A central bank director noted that IFIC Bank also holds several smaller loans linked to Salman.
+These companies have secured approximately Tk200 crore in loans from the bank within 6 months to a year of their establishment.

 He said, "These companies are located in Dhanmondi, Gulshan, Badda, and Rampura areas.
 But on the ground, these companies are not functioning properly."

-According to a report from Bangladesh Bank, IFIC Bank's total loans at the end of December 2023 amounted to Tk41,248 crore.
-Of this, Tk2,589 crore, or 6.28%, were classified as defaulted loans.
+According to a Bangladesh Bank report, IFIC Bank's total loans at the end of December 2023 amounted to Tk41,248 crore.
+Of this, Tk2,589 crore, or 6.28%, was classified as defaulted loans.

 A detailed inspection by the central bank revealed that IFIC Bank's total non-performing loans were approximately Tk8,000 crore, or 24%.